emmairwin/open-communities-framework/main.md

 4. Steps to participate
 5. Success criteria and how it will be measured
 6. How insights will feed into the next cycle

----

-## Reuse/Recycle Implementation Notes

-**Remember:** This framework operates on a **reuse/recycle** principle with no true beginning or end.
-Like the recycling symbol, each cycle creates value from the previous one.
-As you complete one cycle:

-- **Product insights** from community engagement inform next iteration planning
-- **Community relationships** built in one cycle become foundations for the next
-- **Employee experience** and skills compound across multiple cycles
-- **Marketing & Communications** maintains continuity and builds on previous successes
-- **Safety practices** and trust are reinforced and strengthened with each cycle

 Each cycle should include a retrospective phase to capture insights and assess safety and inclusion outcomes before beginning the next iteration. **such debt, like technical debt, compounds if not addressed - make it a priority in every cycle.**